COVID-19 Permanent Private School Closures

 The COVID-19 crisis is wreaking havoc on all schools, but private schools are in especially grave danger.
 Many have long been on a precarious financial footing, forced to keep tuition as low as possible to remain viable against “free” public schools.
 That razor‐thin financial model is proving very difficult to sustain as the coronavirus has led to school and church shutdowns—and hence big fundraising drops—and as tuition‐paying families face their own virus‐related financial problems.

 Cato’s Center for Educational Freedom has been tracking private school permanent closures at least partially connected to COVID-19 since almost the beginning of local and state lockdowns.
-Below you will find summary information for all closures, an estimate of the potential cost to public schools were all students in closed private schools to enroll in public schools, and a chart of daily closure announcements.
+Below you will find summary information for all closures—completed or announced—an estimate of the potential cost to public schools were all students in closed private schools to enroll in public schools, and a chart of daily closure announcements.
 Below that is a link to view our full list of schools and other data.

 Closing Summary — Continually Updated